cloudquery/cloudquery/website/tables/k8s/k8s_nodes_runtime_classes.md

 # Table: k8s_nodes_runtime_classes

-This table shows data for K8s Nodes Runtime Classes.
+This table shows data for Kubernetes (K8s) Nodes Runtime Classes.

 The primary key for this table is **uid**.